blynkkk/blynk-library/docs/Security.md

 ```bash
 ./blynk-ser.sh -f SSL
 ```
-This will start TCP server on 8441 and forward each connection to the server via SSL.
+This will forward all hardware connections from 8441 port to the server via SSL gateway.
 You can run this script on your Raspberry Pi, desktop computer, or even directly on your router!

 **Note:** when using your own server, you should overwrite the bundled server.crt certificate, or specify it to the script using --cert switch: